MariamOsman11/Portflio/README.md

 # 📖 [Hello-microverse] <a name="Hello-microverse"></a>

-**[setup and mobile first]** setup and mobile first projects for coding figma design to professional-looking code.
+**[setup and mobile first]** finish mobile version projects for coding figma design to professional-looking code.

 ## 🛠 Built With <a name="built-with"></a>